Pouya-SZ/HCOPD/README.md

     b) Real part (Min(Δ)=Absolute minimum value, Avg.(Δ)=Average)

 In case of using the introduced Exasens dataset or the proposed classification methods, please cite the following papers:
-- P. S. Zarrin, N. Roeckendorf, and C. Wenger.
-In-vitro Classification of Saliva Samples of COPD Patients and Healthy Controls Using Non-perceptron Machine Learning Tools.
-Annals of biomedical engineering, 2020.

 - Soltani Zarrin, P.; Ibne Jamal, F.; Roeckendorf, N.; Wenger, C. Development of a Portable Dielectric Biosensor for Rapid Detection of Viscosity Variations and Its In Vitro Evaluations Using Saliva Samples of COPD Patients and Healthy Control.
 Healthcare 2019, 7, 11.